 All upper secondary students are required to pass every class in order to satisfy the graduation requirements as approved by WASC.
-As a result, for every subject that students fail in Grades 9-12, they must:

-- a) Attend and pass a summer school class for each subject class that the student failed; or - b) Complete a project given by the teacher of the subject class that the student failed.

-Whether the student is required to take a summer class or complete a project is up to the discretion of the subject teacher.
-Upon successful completion of the summer class or project, the student's grade will be adjusted in such a way as to give the student a D- as a yearly average for that class.
+As a result, for every subject that students fail in grades 9-12, they must attend summer classes and get a passing score on a project provided by the teacher.
+Upon successful completion of the summer class, the student's grade will be adjusted and given D- 60 as a yearly average for the subject they remediated.
+Students may earn a maximum of three credits for every summer class.